The Wordmark Logo

 Check out the letter B above shown as different profile images for a LinkedIn banner.
 The first version shows a logo with a symbol, the second one is a basic wordmark (like Google), and the third one is the letter B in a design that stands out more from the rest of the font.
 The advantage of the third version is that this logo style is minimal, just like a wordmark but memorable when used in a collapsed way (a collapsed logo is a favicon or a profile image or sometimes called the avatar version of a logo).

-How to make a logo with text
+How to design a logo with “only text”

-With the Mojomox logo maker that specializes on wordmarks, you can easily click through lots of different designs quickly.
+With the Mojomox logo maker that specializes in wordmarks, you can easily click through lots of different designs quickly.
 See if one of the letter alternates provides meaning to the work you do.
 What is your brand positioning—the one word customers think when they think of you and how can it be reflected in your font choice and one or more of your logo letters?

 After you found a good match, use the font-weight sliders to adjust the thickness of the font.
 When you scroll down, your brand kit gets generated automatically—see how your logo is readable in small before you finalize it.